 SAP to buy customer sentiment tracker Qualtrics for US$8b

-[FRANKFURT] Germany's SAP said on Sunday it was buying Qualtrics International Inc for US$8 billion in cash, pre-empting a planned stock market listing by the US-based company that specialises in surveying consumers online.
+GERMAN business software company SAP will buy Qualtrics International Inc for US$8 billion in cash, pre-empting a planned stock market listing by the US-based company that specialises in surveying consumers online.

-The agreed deal, SAP's biggest since it bought travel and expense management firm Concur in 2014 for US$8.3 billion, backs Chief Executive Bill McDermott's expansion into Customer Relationship Management (CRM) from its core of helping firms run their finance, logistics and human resources.
+The deal, announced late on Sunday, backs SAP chief executive Bill McDermott's expansion into Customer Relationship Management (CRM) from the company's core business of helping firms run their finance, logistics and human resources.

+It is SAP's largest acquisition since it bought travel and expense management firm Concur for US$8.3 billion in 2014.

 Qualtrics collects feedback and data on customers, employees, products and brands for 9,000 businesses worldwide, providing real-time insights that are vital in an increasingly digital world.

-McDermott said that would give SAP an edge over competitors that he said still relied on crunching backward-looking figures such as those for customer churn.
+Mr McDermott said that would give SAP an edge over competitors which still relied on crunching backward-looking figures such as those for customer churn.

 "The legacy players who carried their '90s technology into the 21st century just got clobbered," he told reporters on a conference call.

+Mr McDermott said that once the deal closes SAP would achieve the fastest revenue growth of any company in the enterprise application software industry, where SAP's competitors include Salesforce and Oracle Corp.

+Top-line revenues would grow by double digits, while non-IFRS operating income would outpace revenues, he said.
+The company will update its guidance after the deal closes, which is expected in the first half of 2019.

-Qualtrics completes its software portfolio and increases its share in cloud-based subscription software, McDermott added in an interview.
+Qualtrics completes SAP's software portfolio and increases its share in cloud-based subscription software, Mr McDermott added in an interview with Reuters.

-For Qualtrics, the deal marks a dramatic outcome just days before the 16-year-old company was due to launch a smaller initial public offering of stock.
-Qualtrics CEO Ryan Smith, who owns about 40 per cent of the company with his brother and father, said in an interview he thought an IPO would have valued the company at least at US$6 billion.
+For Qualtrics, the deal marks a dramatic outcome just days before the 16-year-old company was due to launch a smaller initial public offering.
+Qualtrics CEO Ryan Smith, who owns about 40 per cent of the company with his brother and father, told Reuters that the IPO would have valued the company at least at US$6 billion.

-"We were going to be one day worth US$20 billion or US$30 billion, like a ServiceNow Inc or a Workday Inc ," Smith said.
-"We were under no financial pressure to do anything.
+"We were going to be one day worth US$20 billion or US$30 billion, like a ServiceNow Inc or a Workday Inc ," Mr Smith said.
+"We were under no financial pressure to do anything."

 The SAP boss said previously he was only looking at "tuck-in" acquisitions.
 He described the Qualtrics deal as transformational in terms of growth potential, comparing it with Facebook Inc's takeover of photo-sharing site Instagram.

 Qualtrics expects revenues to exceed US$400 million this year, and projects a forward growth rate of greater than 40 per cent, not including potential synergies that might arise from being part of SAP.
-Smith said the business had been consistently cash-flow positive.
+Mr Smith said the business had been consistently cash-flow positive since it was founded in his parents' basement.

 SAP recently launched a new cloud-based sales and marketing suite, called C/4HANA, to supplement its mainstay S/4HANA range that has been sold to 9,500 businesses.

-SAP will acquire all of the outstanding shares in Qualtrics and has secured 7 billion euros (S$10.9 billion) in financing to cover the purchase price and acquisition-related costs.
+SAP will acquire all of the outstanding shares in Qualtrics and has secured seven billion euros in financing to cover the purchase price and acquisition-related costs for the deal, which has been approved by both companies' boards.